SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

 ### Server-side API that handles higher privileged operations

 Not all Container operations can be performed directly by the React application.
-For these scenarios, including creating, deleting, and getting a list of the SharePoint repository services Containers, we’ll create a server-side API server
+For these scenarios, including creating, deleting, and getting a list of the SharePoint Embedded Containers, we’ll create a server-side API server

 For this project, you could use an Azure Functions application or use an Azure Web App to host an ASP.NET Web API project.
 In our project, we’ll use the lightweight Node.js [Restify](http://restify.com/) server.

 This API will receive requests from our React SPA that include the user’s access token they received when they signed into the application.
 You’ll use this access token and the OBO flow to obtain an access token intended for Microsoft Graph that you can use to perform Container operations as the user.

-## Creating SharePoint repository services Containers with Microsoft Graph
+## Creating SharePoint Embedded Containers with Microsoft Graph

 One of the tasks our server-side API will need to do is create Containers.
 This will be done by the server-side API using the On-Behalf-Of flow to obtain an access token intended for Microsoft Graph.